-East Durham Partnership was established in 1989 as a local community project run by volunteers in an attempt to offer a range of training and support activities for disadvantaged residents of East Durham affected by the closure of the coal mines.
+East Durham Partnership is a not-for-profit organisation based in Horden, County Durham.
+Initally established in 1989 as a local community project run by volunteers in an attempt to offer a range of training and support activities for disadvantaged residents of East Durham affected by the closure of the coal mines.

 This small project has grown over the twenty-nine years we have been in existence from a small volunteer organisation to the establishment of a registered charity and company limited by guarantee employing 15 local people.